plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 You have a duty to promptly process messages and requests, as follows:

-- **(a) Requests for Processing:** Others may ask you to process the Purpose or any Accountability or Project of a Role you fill.
+- **(a) Requests for Processing:** Others may ask you to process the Purpose or any Redevabilité or Project of a Role you fill.
 You must then determine and communicate a Next-Action to move it forward, if there are any you could take.
 If there are not, you must instead share what you’re waiting on before you can take a Next-Action.
 If the Next-Action or waiting-on you share is part of a broader outcome for your Role to pursue, you must also capture and communicate that as a Project.
 - **(b) Requests for Projects & Next-Actions:** Others may ask you to take on a specific Next-Action or Project in one of your Roles.
 You must accept and track it if you believe it would make sense to work towards in your Role, at least in the absence of competing priorities.
 If you don't, then you must either explain your reasoning, or suggest something else that you believe will meet the requester’s goal instead.
 - **(c) Requests to Impact Domain:** Others may ask to impact a Domain controlled by one of your Roles.
 You must allow the impact if you see no Objections to the request, as defined in Article 3.
 If you do, you must explain any Objections to the requester.
 - **(d) Requests for Information:** Others may ask you questions or request information.
 You must respond in good faith with at least brief answers or relevant information that's readily available to you.